C O R R E C T I O N -- FinancialNewsMedia.com

-In the news release, CBD Market Growth Larger Than Expected Multi-billion Dollar Industry, issued May 21, 2019 by FinancialNewsMedia.com over PR Newswire, we are advised by the company that there are edits to the first paragraph of the release.
-The complete, corrected release follows:
+In the news release, CBD Market Growth Larger Than Expected Multi-billion Dollar Industry, issued May 21, 2019 by FinancialNewsMedia.com over PR Newswire, we are advised by the company that there are additional edits to the release, including the first paragraph.

 CBD Market Growth Larger Than Expected Multi-billion Dollar Industry